 The beauty industry uses belief bias OFTEN.
 People are slightly suspicious about anti ageing products, and they should be, as there isn’t much evidence that they actually work.
 Anti-ageing products may basically be like rubbing magic beans onto your face.
 How do anti-ageing marketers get around this?
 By using believable claims.

 They may say that 90% of women found that their skin was firmer after using the product.
 Why would someone advertise that 10% of their research participants thought the cream did nothing?
 Because it’s more believable than saying “this product firms your skin!”
-It’s actually hard to find anti-ageing products that don’t use this technique in their marketing.

 The Ben Franklin effect.